Atriplex hymenelytra: Roots, stems, and leaves

 Oval to round, 1/4 to 3/8 in, silvery-gray leaves have a whitish reflective coating of tiny gray to white scales, and are shaped like twisted or wavy holly leaves, with toothed margins.
 The silvery color is from salts that collect on surface hairs.
-This helps reflect the light and therefore reduce the amount of water lost.
+This helps reflect the light and thereby reduce the amount of water lost.

 Inflorescence and fruit

 It blooms from January to April in the Sonoran Desert.

 Plants are either male or female in their natural dry, desert habitat.
 When artificially transplanted to cooler and wetter climates, male and female flowers may occur on the same plant.